San Marcos Growers LogoSan Marcos Growers

 Euphorbia 'Excalibur' PPAF - Clump formig perennial growing to 3 feet tall and spreading to nearly 2 feet wide with red-colored spring stems and bicolored (green and white) foliage followed in summer by long lasting pale yellow bracts.
 Stems turn red with the onset of cooler weather in the fall.
 Plant in full sun to light shade.
 It is a very hardy.
 This cultivar was discovered by David West of Fromefield Nursery in England in a group of Euphorbia jaquemontii seedlings and was selected for its particularly nice colored new growth.

-This information about Euphorbia 'Excalibur' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Euphorbia 'Excalibur' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]